 Along with the eyes, the jawline is arguably the most important part of your face.
 In this article, I’ll discuss the anatomy of the perfect jawline and what you can do to achieve it.

-To improve your jawline you need to focus on chewing gum, mewing, and losing body fat.
-Possible plastic surgeries for your jaw include a LeFort Osteotomy or distraction osteogenesis.
+To improve your jawline, you need to focus on chewing gum, mewing, and losing body fat.
+Invasive plastic surgeries for your jaw include distraction osteogenesis, genioplasty, and MSDO.
+Jaw implants can successfully augment the jaw as well.

 Importance of the Jawline and Lower Third